o3o/d_static_binding/README.md

 ## Build clib
-The file must be compiled into object file for linking with the D programs.
+The file must be compiled into object file for linking with the D programs:

 ```
 $ cd ./c
 $ make
+$ ls -1
+clib.c
+clib.o
+libclib.a
+makefile
 ```

-## Build d example
+## Build D example

 We have two ways:
 1. include clib into exacutable
 1. pass the necessary information to the linker

+these two ways are defined in dub as configuration `mode1` and mode2:

 ```
 name "staticbind"